 SG Optimizer or W3 Total Cache – SG Optimizer is a home built caching plugin by Siteground or similarly W3 Cache.
 These plugins cache your content for better speed and performance.

 Disqus or Some Comment Plugin – Allows your readers to leave comments on posts and pages.

 Accelerated Mobile Pages (AMP) – I love this plugin.
-My site loads almost 3 times as much on this platform than the mobile responsive version.
+My site loads almost three times as much on this platform than the mobile responsive version.
 It converts all your posts and pages into AMP ready content.

 Some Backup Plugin – if your hosting doesn’t provide automatic backups of your site get one of these.

 EWWW – Optimizes your images for the web.

 NextScripts Social AutoPoster – A godsend!
 It allows me to publish my content automatically to all my social media channels.
 There is the bunch in here – Medium, Instapaper, VK, Tumblr, Weibo, and much more!

 Your kitchen is ready.
 You got all the recipes.
 You got all the plugins.
 Designed an awesome logo and themed your site.
 You got all the bells and whistles, but now you need to cook up excellent content.

 What makes excellent content?
 Things that will keep someone like me glued to your site.
 A cool video with you chased by a drunk monkey with a baseball bat?
 Check.
 Awesome photos?
 Check.
 A story about the time you got pissed drunk that you ran around naked during the Rio carnival.
 Hell yes!

 1 – Create a Landing Page – This is your homepage where your users land first.
 It is like a door with a red carpet leading to it, to entice your reader to enter your site.
 At a minimum, it should have content that you want your audience to read first.
 It could be your most popular posts or a bunch of latest posts.
 Your theme probably already has default one so play around what works best for you.